iCliniq Logo

 Welcome to icliniq.com.

 Based on your query and attached reports (attachment removed to protect patient identity), my opinion is as follows.
-CMIA combo - chemiluminescent microparticle immunoassay is better as it detects both antigens and antibodies, whereas, ELISA (enzyme-linked immunosorbent assay) mainly detects only antibodies.
+CMIA combo - chemiluminescent microparticle immunoassay—is better as it detects both antigens and antibodies, whereas ELISA (enzyme-linked immunosorbent assay) mainly detects only antibodies.
 The window period is usually around three months.
-Depressed immune system or malnutrition can delay or reduce the formation of antibodies.
-However, antigen will be present and CMIA combo should be positive, if infected.
-Rapid card is an emergency test and it is not as sensitive or reliable as CMIA combo.
-Yes, you can safely assume yourself as negative and further tests are not necessary.
+A depressed immune system or malnutrition can delay or reduce the formation of antibodies.
+However, antigen will be present, and the CMIA combo should be positive if infected.
+The rapid card is an emergency test, and it is not as sensitive or reliable as the CMIA combo.
+Yes, you can safely assume you are negative, and further tests are not necessary.

 Patient's Query

-Thanks Sir for reply Can Alcohol consumption has any impact on delay of antibody formation.
-And if antibody are not formed in any case then also Antigen p24 will be present at six months.
+And if antibodies are not formed in any case, then also antigen p24 will be present at six months.
 Please help with your answer.
-I heard in most of the cases all infected persons should be positive by antibody test at six month.
+I heard in most of the cases all infected persons should be positive by antibody test at six months.

 Patient's Query